a-tortevois/tcp-server-with-websocket-client-server/README.md

 ```

 Open the ws_client.html on your computer, then connect to the server IP with port 8888

-Send a message, it should respond with the time
+Send a message, it should respond with the current time (depends on your configuration)

 # Example